 The Hub

 At Red Lane we are absolutely committed to developing pupils’ character and social development and for a number of pupils supporting additional social, emotional and behavioural needs.
-The Hub is central in this work.
+The Hub is central in this work in supporting to pupils to not only access but thrive in education.
 The Hub is a dedicated space in school that has been carefully planned and equipped to provide high quality social and emotional provision in school.
-It is staffed by a dedicated team of Emotional Literacy Support Assistants (ELSAs) who plan, prepare and deliver programmes of work in consultation with the Inclusion team and the curriculum leader.
+It is staffed by a specialist behaviour support worker who plans, prepares and delivers programmes of work in consultation with the Inclusion team and the curriculum leader.

 How it works

-The Hub provides a universal offer to all Key Stage 2 pupils in which they undertake programmes of study on themes such as resilience, growth mindset and peer coaching.
+The Hub provides a universal offer to all KS2 pupils in which they undertake programmes of study on themes such as resilience, growth mindset and peer coaching.
 In small groups, pupils complete one unit of work per year out of the Hub’s Successful Lives programme.
 These sessions take place in the Hub itself.

 In addition to the universal offer, the Hub provides targeted support for pupils who have additional social, emotional or behavioural needs.
 These pupils are targeted for additional support through our inclusion pathway and access the Hub for targeted interventions.
 These interventions follow a number of topics such as anger management, self-esteem, building relationships and managing emotions.
 These interventions may run alongside or may form a step up or step down approach from other provisions in school such as in class support, our dedicated well-being therapist or the school counsellor.
 The Hub also supports pupils with social interaction and collaboration at both break and lunch times.